kevze05/ics3u-classwork/functional-decomposition.md

 ## Cookie does not fit into glass

-Fixing: to fix the problem, you need to figure out the diameter of the glass, as well as the diameter of the cookie.
+Fixing: To fix the problem, you need to figure out the diameter of the glass, as well as the diameter of the cookie.
 Then, you know how to split the cookie so that the diameter of the smaller parts fit within the diameter of the cup.

 - scan cookie diameter
 - scan cup diameter